yuhun-Jun/fast24_ae/README.md

 For Filebench experiments, download, build, and install Filebench from the official Filebench GitHub page:
 [Filebench GitHub Repository](https://github.com/filebench/filebench)

+All preparations for running the tests are now complete.
+You can now execute the test and check the results using the script below.

 ### Hypothetical Workload